Drone racing: Technology

+Specification (spec) racing is when all competitors are required to fly equal performing drones.
+This is done by requiring outlined battery, ESC, motor, propeller and flight controller firmware.
+These races are designed to challenge the pilots based on skill alone, and drones are typically much slower than open class racing.

 DR1 Racing utilizes an open-specification class format that relies on each team in the series to supply their own drones, goggles, and gear.
 Recently, they added the Pro-Class racing drone, which is currently the largest competitive drone racing format in the world.

 Racing drones are designed for speed and agility, as opposed to photography and video drones which are focused more on hovering and stable filming.
 A photography quadcopter design will typically have four motors configured in an X-pattern, all equally spaced apart.
 A racing model will typically have its four motors configured in an H-pattern configured to thrust the drone forward, not up.
 Another specific characteristic of drone racing is the number of propellers’ blades.
 3-blade or 4-blade (instead of 2-blade) propellers have a shorter diameter, allowing for a smaller frame with increased acceleration and maneuverability capabilities.
 Because of their light weight and electric motors with large amounts of torque, drones can accelerate and maneuver with great speed and agility.
 This makes for very sensitive controls and requires a pilot with a quick reaction time and a steady hand.
 Racing drones also have their cameras situated at the front of the drone, since the drone always flies forwards and the pilot needs to be able to navigate.
 Photography drones usually have high-quality cameras situated on the front or bottom of the drone body with a gimbal, which allows the drone to film from multiple angles while hovering, as well as stabilizing the footage for video.
 The gimbal automatically rotates to smooth out the faster movements of the photography drone when compensating for wind or control inputs to deliver smooth video in all but the heaviest wind or emergency maneuvers.